outadoc/Bye-Bye-Droplr/README.md

 ## Wait, wut?

-The Droplr file sharing system decided to discontinue all free accounts without giving them a way to retrieve their data, which shall be deleted after the end of the trial period.
+The Droplr file sharing system decided to discontinue all free accounts without giving them a way to retrieve their data easily.

 **This script will therefore allow you to download all the files you stored on Droplr.**